csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

  a web app(cancer patients hookup)

+ We are planning to build a website, a place for cancer patients to hookup, or look for a mentor.
+ Users have several tags attached and on the main pages, you can use the filter to find the users you want to find.
+ (e.g. Show people want to be mentor/ Show people want to hookup/ Show people want both)

 #### Q2: Who are your target users?